google/go-cloud/CONTRIBUTING.md

 -   "Resolve" comments that you are sure you've addressed; let your reviewers resolve ones that you're not sure about.
 -   Do not use `git push --force`; this can cause comments from your reviewers that are associated with a specific commit to be lost.
+This implies that once you've sent a Pull Request, you should use `git merge` instead of `git rebase` to incorporate commits from the master branch.

 As a reviewer: